 A telescope is a vital tool you need if planning on taking up astronomy as a hobby.
 It helps you to closely view faint terrestrial objects and have a glimpse of what makes up our solar system.
 If you are tight on budget, you might want to consider some of our entry level 2017 best telescopes under $200.

 They may not include technical features like the over-priced ones, but are surely good for beginner astronomers.
 Furthermore, these telescopes are carefully selected with considerations such as quality of image, aperture size, magnification, customer feedback, and price range factored in for your informed decision.

-If you are also interested in cameras to join this new adventure we have a review for you - Best Cameras for Astrophotography.
+If you are also interested in cameras to join this new adventure we recommend having a read through Cameras for Astrophotography.